vischia/vischia.github.io/index.markdown

 ### Alumni

 <u>Master</u>
+- 2025.06-2026-07: **Rukshak Kapoor** (Thapar Institute of Engineering & Technology, Patiala), *"Spiking Neural Networks and Neuromorphic Computing for Calorimetry"*
 - 2025.01-2025.09: **Jacopo de Piccoli**, MSc in Physics, *"Study of associated top pair and Higgs production in multilepton events at 13.6 TeV with the CMS detector"* (Università degli Studi di Padova, with Tommaso Dorigo).
 - 2023.12-2024.07: **María Pereira Martínez**, MSc thesis in Physics: *"Use of machine learning techniques for the optimization of a neutron tomography system"* (Universidad de Santiago de Compostela, co-supervised with Xabier Cid Vidal).

 <u>Bachelor</u>

 2025-2026
+- 2025.09-2026-07: **Raúl Iglesias Ablanedo**, Double BSc in Physics and Mathematics, *Applications of Neuromorphic Computing to High Energy Physics problems* (UniOvi, with Enrico Lupi, CERN and Università di Padova)
+- 2025.09-2026-07: **Hugo Llamas García**, BSc in Physics, *Use of Artificial Intelligence Techniques for the Analysis if Radiation Maps from Biopsies of Colon Cancer Patients (UniOvi, with Jorge Pisonero Castro)
+- 2025.09-2026-07: **Guillermo González Tejedo**, BSc in Physics, *Application of Artificial Intelligence Techniques in the Interpretation of Radiation Maps from Biopsies of Colon Cancer Patients* (UniOvi, with Jorge Pisonero Castro)
+- 2025.09-2026-07: **Ignacio González Álvarez**, Double BSc in Physics and Mathematics, *Equivariant Neural Networks implemented in quantum circuits* (UniOvi, with Sergio Sanchez Cruz)
 - 2025.09-2026.06: **Diego Froilán García Campos**, Double BSc in Mathematics and Physics, *Neuromorphic Readout and Granularity in Hadron Calorimetry* (UniOvi, with Andrea Saborido Patiño, DIPC)
 - 2025.09-2026.06: **Cesar Martínez Martínez**, Double BSc in Physics and Mathematics, *Artificial-Intelligence Based Study of Advanced Problems in Image Reconstruction via Muon Tomography* (UniOvi, with Carlos Díez González, Muon Tomography Systems s.l.)
 - 2025.09-2026.06: **Izan Flórez García**, BSc in Physics, *Optimization of the Structure and Position of the TAMBO Experiment Detectors* (UniOvi)